 Mermaiding is a great way to keep kids active and in shape.
 But before they flip their fins too far, it’s important that each swimmer is at an appropriate swimming level and knows basic swimming skills.
-Fin Fun mermaid tails for swimming are the safest in the sea, but these tips will ensure the swimmers safety and help them reach full potential as a mermaid!
+Fin Fun mermaid tails for swimming are the safest in the sea, but these tips will ensure the swimmer’s safety and help them reach their full potential as a mermaid!

-Here are 6 skills to test with your child to establish a strong foundation for their mermaiding experience:
+Here are 6 swimming skills to test with your child to establish a strong foundation for their mermaiding experience:

 1. Back float